-- The duration of the flight.
+The duration of the flight.
 The more time you spend in the air, the more radiation you will be exposed to.

-- The flight path.
+The flight path.
 If your flight path takes you closer to the North or South pole, you will be exposed to more radiation.
-This is because the Earth’s magnetic field partially deflects cosmic radiation away from the equator and towards the poles.
+This is because the earth’s magnetic field partially deflects cosmic radiation away from the equator and towards the poles.

 Radiation Exposure and Crew Members

 Interestingly, because they face much higher exposure to cosmic radiation, the Centers for Disease Control and Prevention (CDC) actually classifies airline crew members as radiation workers.

-The National Institute for Occupational Safety and Health (NIOSH) states that airline crew members “may be more likely to get skin cancer and female flight attendants may be more likely to get breast cancer than the general population” due to elevated levels of cosmic radiation.
+This is also why the National Institute for Occupational Safety and Health (NIOSH) states that airline crew members “may be more likely to get skin cancer and female flight attendants may be more likely to get breast cancer than the general population” due to elevated levels of cosmic radiation.

 Reproductive Health and Airplane Radiation

 Another health effect of exposure to cosmic radiation during air travel is damage to reproductive health.
-A 2015 study by The National Institute for Occupational Safety and Health (NIOSH) looked at the heightened risk of miscarriage for flight attendants.
+A 2015 study by The National Institute for Occupational Safety and Health (NIOSH) examined the heightened risk of miscarriage for flight attendants.

-This report states that “exposure to 0.1mGy or more may be associated with increased risk of miscarriage” and that “during one of the solar particle events studied, radiation dose reached 0.45 mGy on a single flight.
+This report states that “exposure to 0.1mGy or more may be associated with increased risk of miscarriage.”
+And that “during one of the solar particle events studied, radiation dose reached 0.45 mGy on a single flight.
 These data suggest that if a pregnant flight attendant works on a flight that travels through a solar particle event, she could be exposed to more radiation than is recommended during pregnancy.”

-These EMFs exist in things like communications equipment, cockpit computers and electrical sensors— plus, in many planes nowadays, WiFi networks.
+These EMFs exist in things like communications equipment, cockpit computers, and electrical sensors— plus, in many places nowadays, WiFi networks.
 The EMF exposure to passengers is amplified by the metallic structure of the plane, which traps and therefore intensifies the fields.